 "Ask what your plans are now that you're a mutant on the run."
 Raph answered.

-"I'll probably have to made another food run since my stash got squashed." she listed off.
+"I'll probably have to make another food run since my stash got squashed." she listed off.
 "Not to mention find a new backpack, but after that, I'm sure that DaVinci and I can find somewhere to call our own."

 "Seriously?"
 Raph asked, putting away his phone.
 "What about your mom?
 She's gotta be worried sick about you."